 We hope you find Faith Bible Church to be a place where any person from anywhere from any background can belong, be loved, and grow closer to Jesus Christ.
-As a non-denominational Bible church, we preach through the Bible to see what Jesus has to say to us.
-We also highly value community, deep relationships between all ages and all backgrounds, all worshipping together–singing both hymns and new songs.
+As a non-denominational Bible church, we preach through the Bible to see what Jesus has to say to us (sample).
+We also highly value community, deep relationships between all ages and all backgrounds, all worshipping together–singing both hymns and new songs (sample).
 It’s fairly common for someone to walk into Faith Bible Church and say “It just feels like family.”
 We would be honored to have you come for a visit.

 MISSION: making disciples of every generation